-Held in Harlem at Mount Morris (now Marcus Garvey) Park, it was a self-consciously urban affair, a concert series rather than a one-off, and already in its third year.
+Held in Harlem at Mount Morris Park (now Marcus Garvey Park), it was a self-consciously urban affair, a concert series rather than a one-off, and already in its third year.
 The New York City Parks Department and Maxwell House co-sponsored the series.

-The festival was hosted and promoted by Tony Lawrence, a New York night club singer.
+The festival was hosted and promoted by the effervescent Tony Lawrence, a New York night club singer.
 [NYT article]

 Edwin Hawkins Singer